cartesi/server-manager/README.md

 # Cartesi Server-Manager

 The Cartesi Server-Manager is a microservice that serves as an interface between the Remote Cartesi Machine (RCM) and other components of the Cartesi Rollup node.
 It is designed to simplify the communication between the RCM and the rest of the Cartesi node.
-It's written in C/C++ with POSIX dependencies restricted to the terminal and process facilites.
+It's written in C/C++ with POSIX dependencies restricted to the terminal and process facilities.
 Currently, it is distributed as a docker image.

 ## Getting Started